AtaSahin/WeatherAppReact/README.md

-# weather-app
-# My React Weather App
+# React Weather Forecast App
 Coded by React.JS
 This is a simple React-based weather application that allows users to check the weather for a specific location.